Training and development

-Today, our production workforce stands at almost 2,600 with Papua New Guineans making up over 82 percent of that workforce.
+Today, our workforce stands at more than 3,200 with Papua New Guineans making up 86 percent of that workforce.

 We continue to provide many thousands of hours of training every year because we know training provides an opportunity to build skills and knowledge and expose workers to new challenges and working environments.